-Our business will be adversely affected if, due to these or other factors, our commercialization of SUSTOL or CINVANTI does not achieve the acceptance and demand necessary to sustain revenue growth.
-If we are unable to successfully commercialize SUSTOL or CINVANTI, our business and results of operations will suffer.
+Our business will be adversely affected if, due to these or other factors, our commercialization of SUSTOL, CINVANTI or HTX-011, if approved, does not achieve the acceptance and demand necessary to sustain revenue growth.
+If we are unable to successfully commercialize SUSTOL, CINVANTI or HTX-011, if approved, our business and results of operations will suffer.

-If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market SUSTOL, CINVANTI or any other products we may develop, our product sales may be adversely affected.
+If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop, our product sales may be adversely affected.

-We have established an internal sales organization for the sale, marketing and distribution of SUSTOL and CINVANTI.
-In order to successfully commercialize any other product we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
-The development of a sales organization to market SUSTOL, CINVANTI or any other product we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
+We have established an internal sales organization for the sale, marketing and distribution of SUSTOL, CINVANTI and HTX-011, if approved.
+In order to successfully commercialize any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
+The development of a sales organization to market SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.

-If we cannot establish satisfactory pricing of SUSTOL, CINVANTI or any other products we may develop that is also acceptable to the U.S. government, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our product sales may be adversely affected and our future revenue may suffer.
+If we cannot establish satisfactory pricing of SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop that is also acceptable to the U.S. government, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our product sales may be adversely affected and our future revenue may suffer.

-The continuing efforts of the U.S. government, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make SUSTOL, CINVANTI or any other product we may develop commercially viable.
-Our ability to commercialize SUSTOL, CINVANTI or any other product we may develop successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such products and related treatments and for what uses reimbursement will be provided.
+The continuing efforts of the U.S. government, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop commercially viable.
+Our ability to commercialize SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such products and related treatments and for what uses reimbursement will be provided.

-Adoption of SUSTOL, CINVANTI or any other product we may develop by the medical community may be limited if third-party payors will not offer adequate coverage.
+Adoption of SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop by the medical community may be limited if third-party payors will not offer adequate coverage.
 In addition, third-party payors often challenge the price and cost-effectiveness of medical products and services and such pressure may increase in the future.
 In many cases, uncertainty exists as to the adequate reimbursement status of newly approved healthcare products.
-Accordingly, SUSTOL, CINVANTI or any other product we may develop may not be reimbursable by certain third-party payors at the time of commercial launch and potentially for an extended period of time thereafter.
+Accordingly, SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop may not be reimbursable by certain third-party payors at the time of commercial launch and potentially for an extended period of time thereafter.
 In addition, products may not be considered cost-effective and adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize a profit.